 Procedure for Withdrawing from CCC:

 Students wishing to completely withdraw from CCC must initiate the withdrawal process in the Registration and Enrollment Services Office at the Lone Tree Campus or at the reception desk at the Fourth Street Campus or Page Instructional Site.
 A student who fails all of their classes in a semester may also be subject to the Return of Title IV (R2T4) calculation.
 If a student “earned” at least one of their F’s (i.e. they participated in class until the end of the semester and received an F for poor performance), then no calculation is required.
 However, if the student failed all classes because they stopped attending at some point in the semester, then a R2T4 calculation is required.
-At the end of the term, the Office of Student Financial Aid will notify students who have received all F's but did not physically complete at least one class of the required return of funds resulting from the R2T4 calculation.
+At the end of the term, the Office of Student Financial Aid will attempt to determine the date of the student's last academically related activity in order to make a calculation.